samuelthomas2774/nxapi/docs/cli.md

 - The frida-server executable is located at `/data/local/tmp/frida-server` on the Android device (a different path can be provided using the `--frida-server-path` option)
 - The Nintendo Switch Online app is installed on the Android device

 No other software (e.g. frida-tools) needs to be installed on the computer running nxapi.
 The Android device must be constantly reachable using ADB.
-The server will exit if the device is unreachable.
+The server will attempt to reconnect to the Android device and will automatically retry any requests that would fail due to the device disconnecting.
+The server will exit if it fails to reconnect to the device.
+A service manager should be used to restart the server if it exits.

 ```sh
 # Start the server using the ADB server "android.local:5555" listening on all interfaces on a random port